 Best shooter ever?
 Probably.
 Though his teammate Klay Thompson would have something to say about that.
 Curry has redefined the game – traditional shooting form has been torn asunder by kids trying to emulate his style, never understanding that the reason it works for him is because he mastered the fundamentals.

-Based on feedback, the consensus for second greatest NBA player ever is its Wilt, then Kareem; do any of these players usurp the title of “Second Greatest Ever” from Wilt??
+Based on feedback about the best NBA players ever, the consensus for second greatest NBA player ever is its Wilt, then Kareem; do any of these players usurp the title of “Second Greatest Ever” from Wilt??